Why the ability to think on your feet is key to effectiveness at work

 We are all different.
 We all communicate in different ways – thank goodness!
 But there are three common mistakes that we see time and time again:

 - Not asking questions.

-We are so keen to give an answer immediately that we start talking straightaway.
+We are so keen to give an answer immediately that we start talking straight away.
 We take the question at face value without asking for any clarification or even context.
-Asking a question about the question can buy yourself some valuable time but still be seen to think on your feet.
+Asking a question about the subject can buy yourself some valuable time but still be seen to think on your feet.